+.
 The next point is as to the actual attempt to seduce the troops.
 As regards this, it would appear that it was not the official or decided policy of the Khilafatists to start an active campaign of seduction of the troops by direct overtures on a large scale at present.
 It was enough for the present purposes if a sense of doubt and uneasiness spread in the minds of the troops and this would best be done by preaching the doctrine of the duty of desertion openly under such circumstances, that the troops were likey to hear of it from their friends and associates.
 We have it that these doctrines were preached openly in Karachi and Poona (both large military Centres, perhaps that was enough for the leaders of the movement. would not amount to an attempt to seduce.
-But it is further in evidence that a leasiet was circulated and addressed to Mussalman officers in several regiments, in which this doctrine was It does not refer to the resopreached. lutions of the Khilafat Conference (except perhaps inferrentially.)
+But it is further in evidence that a leaslet was circulated and addressed to Mussalman officers in several regiments, in which this doctrine was preached.
+It does not refer to the resolutions of the Khilafat Conference (except perhaps inferrentially.)
 It purports to be an abstract of the so called Fatwa.
-It contains two gross errors in Arabic in the quotation from the Koran and it is therefore very improbable that any of the accused saw it before its final printing.
-There~is nothing to connect the accused with the
+It contains two gross errors in Arabic in the quotation from the in order to produce that effect by the Koran and it is therefore very im- quack, but for his own private profit probable that any of the accused saw But suppose then some wily agitator gets it before its final printing. nothing to connect the accused with the sends it to every man in the regiments issues of it.
+On the other hand it was detailed for duty, saying "You see what issued by some one in sympathy with the eminent authority Dr.

-It is alleged by the witness Abdul Ghani | the propaganda of the accused, and if such person was a co-conspirator, then the accused would be guilty of the offence of actually trying to seduce the troops even if they knew nothing about the leasset, or its issue.
-On the other hand it would be by no means impossible to come to the conclusion that it was issued by some enemy of England who was not a member of the conspiracy and who was probably a Hindu.
-In that case the accused would not be guilty of the offence of actually attempting to seduce the troops.
+It is alleged by the witness Abdul Ghani | the propaganda of the accused, and if such person was a co-conspirator, then the accused would be guilty of the offence of actually trying to seduce the troops even if they knew nothing about the leaslet, or its issue.
+On the other hand it would be by no means impossible to come to the conclusion that it was issued by some enemy of England who was not a member of the conspiracy and who was In that case the probably a Hindu. accused would not be guilty of the offence of actually attempting to seduce the troops.
 This concludes the matter which is before you as a jury and I now come on to consider the charges on which I must invite your opinions as assessors.
 The opinions I give are purely provisional and I shall reconsider them after you have given your opinion.
-The accused 1 is charged with having made a statement at the Khilafat Conference that "it was in every way unlawful religiously for a Musalman to remain in the British Army" with the intention of causing or knowing that it was likely to cause Musalman officers to and soldiers to disregard or fail in their duty.
+The accused I is charged with having made a statement at the Khilafat Conference that "it was in every way unlawful religiously for a Musalman to remain in the British Army" with the intention of causing or knowing that it was likely to cause Musalman officers to and soldiers to disregard or fail in their duty.
 This is on offence under Section 505 I. P. C.